adamaviv/si485h-f18/units/unit_07.md

 ```

 The slot for bad's return address is already being used for the argument
-to bin~sh~.
+to bin<sub>sh</sub>.
 We're hosed.
-Worse, consider what would happen in this code
+Worse, consider what would happen in
-example where one of the functions needs to take **two** arguments:
+this code example where one of the functions needs to take **two**
+arguments:

 ``` c
 #include <stdio.h>